wp-plugins/updraftplus/readme.txt

 = Development version (not yet released / supported) =

 * FEATURE: New remote storage back-end for OpenStack Swift
+* FEATURE: New Google Drive back-end now uses new SDK; resulting new capabilities include ability to rescan remote storage, and chunked downloading for huge files; also requires a shorter list of permissions
+* FIX: WebDAV storage: remove requirement for PEAR to be pre-installed on server
+* FIX: Fix restoration on sites where WP did not have direct filesystem access
+* FIX: Fix regex which prevented download progress of mu-plugins zip displaying correctly
+* FIX: Fix issue preventing some useful information about URL changes being included in the migration log file
+* TWEAK: Add filter so that programmers can allow the options page to be shown to non-admins
+* TWEAK: Detect and adapt to cases where the site is moved to a system with different case-sensitivity and the database record of the theme is now wrong
+* TWEAK: AWS image in settings page will now use https if dashboard access is https - prevents non-https warnings in recent browsers
+* TWEAK: Hook into Better WP Security so that it doesn't tell the user that they have no backup plugin
+* TRANSLATION: New Czech (cs_CZ) translation; thanks to Martin Křížek

 = 1.9.0 - 2014/03/26 =